RandomKiddo/RandomKiddo/README.md

 ### Other Languages:

-I know these fairly well but I either don't use them often, or I don't use them anymore!
+I know these fairly well but I either don't use them often, don't know them that much, or I don't use them anymore!
 (I wouldn't ask me for help on these)

-- HTML5
-- CSS3
+- HTML5 & CSS3 (I know these are technically Markup languages, but whatever)
 - Javascript
 - XML
 - Swift